exasol/extension-manager/doc/design.md

 @enduml
 ```

-#### Components Of an Extension
+#### Components of an Extension
 `dsn~extension-components~1`

-An extension might consist of JDBC driver, artifacts, configuration and
-database objects.
-Dependening on it's nature a specific extension might not
-require all artifacts.
+An extension might consist of JDBC driver, artifacts, configuration and database objects.
+Dependening on it's nature a specific extension might not require all artifacts.

-In the initial version when managing extensions EM requires the following
-components to be available in BucketFS and does not actively manage them:
+In the initial version when managing extensions EM requires the following components to be available in BucketFS and does not actively manage them:
 * JDBC driver
 * artifacts in BucketFS, e.g. jar files
 * 3rd party libraries

-Instead for managing extensions EM only considers the [extension
-definition](#extension-definitions) and the following database objects:
+Instead, for managing extensions EM only considers the following database objects:
 * ADAPTER SCRIPT
 * SET SCRIPT
 * CONNECTION
 * VIRTUAL SCHEMA including mapping

+Note: In the following cases a separate artifact in BucketFS is not required, as extension definition can inline these contents into the SQL statements of either adapter script or set script:
-Note: For VIRTUAL SCHEMA mapping the json content can be inlined into the SQL
+* VIRTUAL SCHEMA mapping, json content
-statement.
-A separate artifact in BucketFS then is not required.
+* Lua scripts

+When creating the required database objects EM will read all required arguments, configurations and credentials from the [extension definition](#extension-definitions).
+The extension definition can also define [parameters](#parameters-for-extension-configuration).
+EM will evaluate the parameter definitions and then ask the user to enter a value for each of the parameters.
+See also an example of the [installation process](#installation-process).

 Covers: